Menu

 Convex meniscus in a graduated pipette.

-With the meniscus curved upwards, the volume should be read at the lowest point of the liquid level (edge).
-During the reading, the lowest point must touch the upper edge of the graduation mark.
+With the meniscus curved upwards, the volume should be read at the highest point of the liquid level (edge).
+During the reading, the highest point must touch the upper edge of the graduation mark.

 Appearance of the meniscus at the Schellbach stripe in a burette.